Il marito in collegio

-Il marito in collegio is a 1977 Italian comedy film directed by Maurizio Lucidi.
-It is based on the novel with the same name by Giovanni Guareschi.
+Il marito in collegio (lit.
+A husband in (boarding) school) is a 1977 Italian comedy film directed by Maurizio Lucidi.
+It is based on the novel with the same name by Giovannino Guareschi.

 Plot

 A gas station attendant (Enrico Montesano) falls in love with a Lombard noblewoman (Silvia Dionisio), who agrees to marry him just to get his uncle's inheritance.
+To polish his manners, he has to go to a boarding school in Switzerland.